-You want to be able to zero in on the specific needs of the people who are going to be creating and consuming your learning content and experiences.
+You want to be able to zero in on the specific needs of the people who are going to be creating and consuming your training content and experiences.
 These people may include:

-- learners (students, employees, members, customers and others)
+- members

-- instructors, educators and faculty
+- trainers

 - administrators

 - instructional designers

 - executives

 When it comes to collecting stakeholder data, there are two main considerations to take into account.
 First, limit the number of responses so you can manage the data most effectively.
 Typically, 20 to 25 responses is a good target.
 Second, make sure you include some open field responses so people can elaborate on their ideas.
 What day-to-day challenges can the LMS help with?
 How would overcoming these challenges improve their job or the quality of learning?